-Emerging cancer drugs may drive bone tumorsFebruary 13th, 2013 by Julia Evangelou Strait in Cancer /
+Emerging cancer drugs may drive bone tumorsFebruary 13, 2013 by Julia Evangelou Strait in Medicine & Health / Cancer

 Cancer drugs should kill tumors, not encourage their spread.
 But new evidence suggests that an otherwise promising class of drugs may actually increase the risk of tumors spreading to bone, according to researchers at Washington University School of Medicine in St. Louis.